Pinus pinea; Italian Stone Pine trees common to France & Italy

 Owners, Kristin & Marc operate Le Petit Hotel together with L’Esplanade Hotel and both St Martin/ St Maarten hotels provide exceptional Trip Advisor Winning comfort & service.

-The Christchurch French Consular Agency is located in the premises of Le Petit Hotel, 16 Marriner Street, Sumner.
+The Consular Office is no longer located in the premises of Le Petit Hotel, 16 Marriner Street, Sumner, Christchurch.